arnholm/cross-pi/README.md

     ~/cross-pi-build/samples/stage

-**cross-pi-scp.sh** - Copies the cross-compiled executable(s) found in the staging area to the host Raspberry PI.
+**cross-pi-scp.sh** - Copies the cross-compiled executable(s) found in the staging area to the host Raspberry PI in the PI users _Downloads_ directory.
 This requires SSH to be enabled on the PI.
-This script can also be accessed via the Tools menu in Code::Blocks
+This script can also be accessed via the Tools menu in Code::Blocks.

 ![](samples/cross_pi_gui_sample/tools_menu.png)